kongjun18/nvim-config/README.md

-# Vim configuration for C/C++ and Rust development
+# A (neo)vim configuration for C/C++ and Rust development
 This repository is my personal configuration of (Neo)vim.

 If you want a community-driven configuration, please see [Spacevim](https://github.com/SpaceVim/SpaceVim).

 ## Feature
-I use vim edit almost any files.
 My (Neo)vim is configured for C/C++ and Rust.
 It supports Vim and Neovim and can run in any GNU/Linux distributions, Windows and FreeBSD.

 Feature list:

 - build and run project in Vim
 - code completion
 - dynamic check
+- git support
+- jump to definition/reference/implementation/alignment and so on
 - scroll window and quickfix without change focus
 - disassembly current C/C++ file
 - fuzzy finder